Typhoid vaccine

 Oral Typhoid Vaccine

 Oral Typhoid Vaccine is given as a series of doses in capsule form.
-Finish the series of doses at least 1 week before you travel.
+Finish the series of doses at least one week before you travel.

 The oral vaccine provides protection against typhoid for about 7 years but provides the best protection up to 4 years.
 Consider getting immunized again after 4 years if you continue to travel or work in certain areas.